d2l-ai/d2l-en/chapter_attention-and-transformers/vision-transformer.md

 CNNs (:numref:`chap_modern_cnn`).
 *Can we apply transformers
 to model image data*?
 :cite:`ramachandran2019stand` proposed to replace convolution with self-attention.
 However, its use of specialized patterns in attention makes it hard to scale up models on hardware accelerators.
-:cite:`cordonnier2020relationship` theoretically proved that self-attention can learn to behave similarly to convolution and showed empirical evidence by taking $2 \times 2$ patches from images as input, but the small patch size makes the model only applicable to small images.
+:cite:`cordonnier2020relationship` theoretically proved that self-attention can learn to behave similarly to convolution.
+Empirically, $2 \times 2$ patches were taken from images as input, but the small patch size makes the model only applicable to image data with low resolutions.

-:cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021` extracts patches (without constraints on patch size) from images and shows that ViT performs better when data is bigger, such as beating CNN-based SOTA at that time.
+Without specific patch size constraints,
+*vision transformers* (ViTs)
+extract patches from images
+and feed them into a transformer encoder to obtain a global representation, which will finally be transformed for classification :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021`.
+Notably, vision transformers show excellent scalability: when trained larger-size models on larger datasets, vision transformers outperform ResNets by a significant margin.
+Similar to the landscape of network architecture design in natural language processing, transformers also became a game-changer in computer vision.

 ## Model